Why I do what I do

-As bad as it all was, and believe me it was BAD, I learned the importance of servicing a client better than anyone else and what it meant to put a clients’ needs before your own.
+As difficult as it all was, and believe me it was tough, I learned the importance of “hustle”, client service, genuinely caring, and delivering on a promise even when it meant putting a clients’ needs before my own.

-Eventually, I grew my monthly billings enough to quit my day job as a barista and I was even competing with a huge commercial cleaning company on a bid to maintain an entire floor of the World Trade Center (fortunately, someone underbid me on that one).
+Eventually, I grew my client base enough to quit my full-time job at the cafe and was #2 for a huge contract to provide the commercial cleaning for an entire floor of the World Trade Center.

 Eight years later, two life-changing things happened in my life.